-The teams are organised into zones, and your team will have 4 debates against other teams in your zone.
+The teams are organised into zones, and your team will have 3 debates against other teams in your zone.
 At the end of those debates the team, or teams, with the best record are named zone champions, and they compete in a knockout finals series to decide a regional champion.
-The 10 regional champions meet at a 3-day debating tournament north of Wollongong, and there are costs for the students who make it to that stage of the challenge.
-The winner of that tournament is named state champions.
+The 10 regional champions meet at a 3-day debating tournament at the Women's College of the University of Sydney, and there are costs for the students who make it to that stage of the challenge.
+The winner of that tournament is named state champion.
+Note that regional champions can bring a maximum 5 students to camp.